restlabs/base-infra/terraform/helm/retool/README.md

 # Self Hosted Retool
 This will deploy self-hosted version of retool in AWS.

 It is HIGHLY ENCOURAGED to use the managed version of retool.

-This learning purposes only
+This is for learning purposes only